-An OIC may not, in respect of third party liability insurance coverage:
+The IVA s.
+61(1.2) provides that an OIC may not, in respect of third party liability insurance coverage:

 - prohibit a person who is living with and as a member of the family of the owner of the vehicle from using or operating the vehicle; or - exclude or provide different limits of coverage for that person.